j23414/mango-user-guide/basics.md

 In **gel.txt**:
 ```
-node(string name) nt;
+node(string name) nt; /* this is the node type (nt) of the network */
-link[] lt;
+link[] lt;            /* this is the link type (lt) of the network */
 graph(nt,lt) net=import("net.txt");
 ```

+Save both files by using **Ctrl+S** and make sure the asterix disappears.
 Run the gel script and the object "net" shows up under Graphs in the Data panel.
 The "4|4" means net has 4 nodes and 4 links.
-Two other objects are created: nt, and lt.
+Two other objects are created: **nt**, and **lt** and are node type and link type objects.
+The node type and link type objects list node and link attributes.
 Click and expand the two.

 ![](imgs/img11.png)

 Notice **nt** has string name with a bunch of other things listed with an underscore prefix.
 The prefixed attributes are called **system-defined attributes**.
 These are usually associated with the 3D layout or visualization of the network.
 Expand **lt** and take a look at the attributes.

-Change your net.txt file to look like the following:
+Delete the text in net.txt and replace it with the following:

 ```
 a,10,red